 SpeakeasyDC's trainers are experts in the art of storytelling.
 We have been invited to design and lead on-site storytelling trainings and presentations for companies and organizations including the Inter-American Development Bank, American University, Georgetown University, Peace Corps, Meyer Foundation, and Deloitte &Touche.
 We have also coached individuals identified by an organization to prepare them to present a story at an event.
 For instance, Washington Regional Area Grantmakers hired us to coach three of their grant recipients for their Annual Meeting; and the Humanities Council of Washington hired us to coach four people being honored at a special event.
 We can also be hired to curate and direct a show from scratch that relates to your brand and/or mission for a fundriaser, conference, or special event.

 SpeakeasyDC has designed and led programs for youth at the SEED School, DC FLY program, and the Dream Project and for patients at St. Elizabeths.
 We have led workshops for Young Nonproift Professionals Network, Nonprofit Rondtale, Stone Soup Films, Docs in Progress, and Feeding America, among others, and we have raised money for other non-profits such as Potomac Riverkeepers and the Rock Creek Conservancy.

-We publish a free bi-weekly podcast called The Speakeasy Storycast and host video channels on Vimeo and YouTube.
+We publish a free podcast called The Speakeasy Storycast and host video channels on Vimeo and YouTube.
 On these, you will find recordings of our live performances, promotional videos, and a handful of produced “radio-style” stories (not performed live).
-We also have a blog where we will post articles, insights, news, opportunities, and links to other resources related to storytelling.